A divorce is a formal termination of a marriage.

 Divorce has two stages:

-Decree Nisi - this is given by the court if they are satisfied that grounds for divorce have been established.
+Conditional Order - this is given by the court if they are satisfied that grounds for divorce have been established.
+This is the half way mark.

 How long will it take?

 This depends upon the complexity of the divorce and whether parties are amicable throughout the process.
-It if they are, then it could take between 4 to 6 months.
+It if they are, then it could take a minimum of 26 weeks.
 Where agreements relating to financial matters and children are required it can take much longer.

 We can offer you expert assistance in ensuring that you are offered the best advice and realistic ways of settling your divorce.
 We can also guide you on any financial claims you may have or need to make in relation to maintenance, the matrimonial home any other assets.